pacifics/PassDao/README.md

 - A period to consider or set the proposal is foreseen before each board meeting.

+- The contractor proposal can foresee an inflation rate for the reward of contractor tokens to voters which will incentivize shareholders to vote early.

 - After a vote, the share holders are not able to transfer tokens until the end of the board meeting.

-- The contractor proposal can foresee an inflation rate for the reward of contractor tokens which will incentivize shareholders to vote early.

 =